hatchways/team-marinara/README.md

 ## Features

 - Login/sign up flow with e-mail address
+- Authorize with Gmail
-- Create new email template
+- Create new email template with variables
-- Upload a sales list
+- Upload a sales list in csv or input via form
 - Review emails before they get sent
 - Hit a button to send out all of the emails
+- Track replies in dashboard

 ## Installation